-The planning process is designed to be open, transparent and to engage the public.
+The planning process is designed to engage the public.
 Since the timeline is subject to change, interested parties are encouraged to Click Here to sign-up for email updates.
-The website will be updated as the project advances through the application process.
+The website will be updated as the project advances through the environmental review process.

 1976: Sierra College purchases the property from Mr. Cecil Finegold who had acquired the property from Ida and Bob Otani.
 The Otani’s grew peaches and pears on the property until it was no longer economically viable.
 In the early 1990’s, the college explored leasing some of the property for a driving range and in the middle 2000’s the College explored a commercial development that did not materialize due to the economic downturn.

 December 2, 2013: Sierra College hosts a neighborhood meeting to introduce the Rocklin Campus Draft Facility Master Plan.

 March 30, 2015: Sierra College solicits development proposals from development community.